Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Experiments

 \subsection{Controlled Validation of Degradation Disentanglement and Visual Masking}

-To further examine whether the proposed method truly learns degradation-specific representations and whether the content-conditioned modulation can capture the visual masking effect, we design a controlled validation experiment to answer the following questions.
+To further examine whether the proposed method truly learns degradation-specific representations and whether the content-conditioned modulation partially captures distortion visibility consistent with visual masking, we design a controlled validation experiment to answer the following questions.

-\textbf{Q1:} Can the proposed method disentangle degradation information from image content in the zero-shot setting?
+\textbf{Q1:} Can the proposed method disentangle degradation information from image content in the label-free setting?

-\textbf{Q2:} Can the proposed method further model the visual masking effect in the zero-shot setting, such that the perceptual response to the same distortion varies adaptively with different image contents?
+\textbf{Q2:} Can the proposed method further model the visual masking effect in the label-free setting, such that the perceptual response to the same distortion varies adaptively with different image contents?

-To answer \textbf{Q1}, we conduct a counterfactual degradation transfer experiment to verify whether the degradation representation extracted before the causal layer is independent of image content.
-Given a distorted image, we extract its degradation representation $D_1$, where $D_1$ denotes the degradation feature before causal modulation.
-We then keep $D_1$ fixed and feed another reference image $I_2$ directly into the decoder together with $D_1$.
-The resulting image is generated as $\hat I_2^d = decoder({I_2},{D_1}).$
+To answer \textbf{Q1}, we conduct a counterfactual degradation transfer experiment to verify whether the degradation representation extracted before the VMM is independent of image content.
+Given a distorted image, we extract its degradation representation $D_1$, where $D_1$ denotes the degradation feature before visual masking modulation.
+Then, $D_1$ is kept fixed, and another reference image $I_2$ is fed directly into the decoder together with $D_1$.
+The resulting image is generated as $\hat{I}_2^d = decoder({I_2},{D_1}).$

-As shown in Figure~\ref{vis}, the generated image preserves the content of the reference image while maintaining distortion patterns consistent with those of the source distorted image.
-This observation indicates that the degradation representation extracted before the causal layer is transferable across different image contents, thereby providing empirical evidence that the proposed method can disentangle degradation from image content before causal modeling.
+If \(D_1\) still contains strong content information from the source image, the decoder would introduce source-image content or unexpected structural changes when reconstructing \(\hat I_2^d\).
+In contrast, if \(D_1\) mainly describes degradation, the generated image should preserve the content of \(I_2\) while inheriting the distortion pattern from the source distorted image.
+As shown in Figure~\ref{vis}, the generated image largely keeps the content of the new reference image and transfers the corresponding degradation pattern.
+This result suggests that the representation before the VMM is mainly degradation-oriented and can be transferred across different image contents. \textbf{Appendix I.B} further validates the degradation-transfer property of raw \(D\) through quantitative PSNR/SSIM evaluation, and shows that directly transferring \(\dot{D}\) across different contents leads to reconstruction mismatch due to its content-conditioned nature.